-- Most reporters who work for newspapers, television, radio or other traditional media are professionals with degrees in Journalism or Mass Communication.
+- Reporters who work for newspapers, television, radio or other traditional media are professionals, typically with degrees in Journalism or Mass Communication.

 - They are not likely to be experts in your field.
 But they are EXPECTED to become knowledgeable (often in just a few hours) about the topic they are covering on any given day.

-- They rely on facts and commentary (from people like you) in order to do their jobs.
+- Reporters rely on facts and commentary (from people like you) in order to do their jobs.

 - They may be getting pulled in many directions.
-Many reporters work in both traditional and online world as multimedia journalists who not only report the news, but shoot video and/or gather the audio that accompanies their reports on TV, radio, newspaper, magazine, or the internet.
+Many reporters work in both traditional and online world as multimedia journalists.
+They not only report the news, but shoot video and/or gather the audio that accompanies their reports.

-- They face tight deadlines.
-TV and radio reporters typically have the tightest deadlines, as they’re usually trying to get their reports broadcast the same day they interview you.
+- Reporters face tight deadlines.
+Typically have the tightest deadlines, as they’re usually trying to get their reports broadcast the same day they interview you.